talhanai/public--OOP-Fall21/2 Crash Course/16 Pointers/README.md

 ```

 As you can see in the above example, `pointer` stores the memory address that is `&flower`.
 Using the dereference operator, updating `*pointer`  assigns a new value to the address in `pointer`.
 Consequently, the value of `flower` is updated since it's value is stored in `pointer`.
 It may take a moment to absorb the logic of pointers, references, and dereferences.
 Pointers are so powerful, that across different languages such as _C#_ and _Python_ they don't exist by dedsign because it opens up undue complications.

+## Difference between Pointer and Reference
+- A pointer can be re-assigned while a reference cannot (a reference can only be assigned upon initialization).
+- A pointer can be assigned a NULL value, whereas a reference cannot.
+- A pointer can iterate over an array (e.g. with increment/decrement operators).

+## References

+- [(Geeks for Geeks) Passing pointer vs passing by reference][https://www.geeksforgeeks.org/passing-by-pointer-vs-passing-by-reference-in-c/]